popzxc/solx_demo/README.md

 - `sample_project`: a default `forge` project.
 - `erc20`: sample ERC20 token using [`solady`](https://github.com/Vectorized/solady) library.
+- `solmate`: copy of [`solmate`](https://github.com/transmissions11/solmate/) project, with compiler changed to `solc` 0.8.28 (for equivalence of benchmarks) and pragma limitations lifted. ⚠️ requires foundry v0.3.0 to work (project not compatible with v1.0.0 yet).

 ## Comparisons

+There comparisons aren't meant to be considered proper benchmarks.
+Consider these comparisons to be "out-of-box", e.g. something user will get with default settings for both compilers.
+Do your own research, and compare compiler performance for your use case.

+In all the benchmarks, `solc` is on the left, `solx` is on the right.

 ### Sample project, no optimizations